db00lean/db00lean/README.md

 - 👀 I’m interested in embedded devices in medical devices and consumer electronics
 - 🌱 I’m currently studying undergraduate Computer Engineering at Northeastern University
 - 💼 I’m looking for positions currently!
-- 📫 How to reach me is by email, view the raw of this markdown to find it. [dboolean.personal@gmail.com]: #
+- 📫 I am reachable via email, view the raw of this markdown to find it.

+[dboolean.personal@gmail.com]: #